Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: DIQKD under individual attacks

 For any given preprocessing strategy, however, the one-way key rate may be generally lower-bounded by the so-called \emph{Devetak-Winter} (DW) rate~\cite{DW05}, which is valid for all \emph{collective attacks} (more powerful than individual~\cite{Scarani2009}) that Eve may perform, i.e.~\cite{RGK05}:

-where $H(A'|\mrm{E},M)$ is the von Neumann entropy conditioned on the information possessed by the most general \emph{quantum} eavesdropper, while $H(A'|B, M)$ is the conditional (Shannon) entropy between Alice's and Bob's outcomes for the keys settings, both conditioned also on the classical data $M$ revealed by Alice during the preprocessing stage.
+where $H(A'|\mrm{E},M)$ is the von Neumann entropy conditioned on the information possessed by the most general \emph{quantum} eavesdropper---denoted here by a roman letter $\mrm{E}$ to explicitly distinguish quantum side-information from random variables signified throughout the text by italic characters---while $H(A'|B, M)$ is the conditional (Shannon) entropy between Alice's and Bob's outcomes for the key settings, both conditioned also on the classical data $M$ revealed by Alice during the preprocessing stage.

 The DW rate \eref{eq:DW_rate} can be intuitively understood as the difference between the contributions attributed to privacy amplification (PA) and error correction (EC).
 In particular, the PA-term, $H(A'|\mrm{E},M)$, represents the fraction of bits that are at least available to Alice after she compresses her bit-string sufficiently to ensure that it is no longer correlated anyhow with any eavesdropper.
 The EC-term, $H(A'|B,M)$, denotes instead the fraction of bits that she must still publicly communicate to Bob for him to correct his bit-string to be perfectly matching the one of hers.
 However, note that the latter is fully determined by the correlation $\pABobs(a,b|\xk,\yk)$ shared by Alice and Bob (and the chosen preprocessing) and, hence, is actually unaffected by the presence of any eavesdropper.